PHSix/NTree/README.md

 Although at the moment, there has many files tree plugin for vim/neovim.
 Like `nvim-tree.lua` which is a light, fast and strong files tree plugin, `chadtree` which is a fast, powerful files tree plugin.
 I still want to write a files tree plugin for myself.
 It is customized for myself.
 It was created from my demands.
 And I can control it to do something.

 NodeTree inspired bv `neovim-remote-plugin`, so it will spend too less startuptime.
-And Nodejs let it powerful and fast.
+And Nodejs let it powerful and fast(now has some problem).

 # Dependenies